createcandle/configuration-files/boot/readme.txt

 exhibit_mode.txt		# Disables installing and uninstalling addons. do_not_use_repeaker_hat.txt 	# Will stop ReSpeaker hat drivers from being loaded at boot. disable_wifi_power_save.txt 	# If present, wifi power saving feature will be disabled.
-This might improve some connections.
+This might improve some connections. candle_cutting_edge.txt 	# If present, any system update will attempt to get the very latest version of everything.
+Risky, For developers only.

 # TOOLS
 restore_boot_backup.txt 	# Will try to restore some fundamental files to older backed-up versions (if the backups exist)